-The short answer is no. However, some Oregon hospitals, ambulatory surgery centers, nursing homes and pharmacies voluntarily participate in the confidential "Patient Safety Reporting Program" (PSRP) curated by the Oregon Patient Safety Commission.
+The short answer is no. However, some Oregon hospitals, ambulatory surgery centers, nursing homes, dialysis facilities, and pharmacies voluntarily participate in the confidential "Patient Safety Reporting Program" (PSRP) curated by the Oregon Patient Safety Commission.
 Healthcare facility participants report serious adverse events to the program, and pledge to provide verbal and written notification to patients; shared learning to prevent future adverse events is the goal of the program.

 For more information and to see if your healthcare facility participates visit: Oregon Patient Safety Commission.